What to Expect When You Contact the Hotline

 “Is there anything else I can help you with?”

 Maybe over the course of your conversation with an advocate you thought of another question, or maybe you feel more comfortable asking something you were scared to ask before.
 Advocates are always available to answer your questions about healthy relationships and how to handle an unhealthy or abusive relationship, so don’t hesitate to ask.

 I've Been Abusive to My Partner.
 Can The Hotline Help Me?

 Absolutely.
 We frequently speak with people who identify as abusive, or who are concerned about behaviors that may be unhealthy.
 We treat everyone who contacts us with dignity and respect, and we support accountability.
 Every call from someone who is becoming more aware of their unhealthy behavior is an opportunity to plant a seed for change.
 No matter what the situation, our Hotline advocates are supportive and remain empathetic.

 What will an advocate recommend?

 Depending on what you’re calling about, our advocates will talk to you about different courses of action.
 If throughout the call you and the advocate are beginning to identify unhealthy behaviors in your relationship, they’ll discuss these red flags with you and then brainstorm healthy alternatives for the behavior.

-They’ll talk about strategies for calming down and deescalating if you feel yourself getting angry, and discuss how your actions can negatively affect yourself and those around you.
+They’ll talk about strategies for calming down and deescalating if you feel yourself getting angry, and discuss how your actions can negatively affect you and those around you.

 Callers may want to know about Battering Intervention and Prevention Programs — but not all callers asking about BIPPS are the same.
 While some are looking for a referral because the court has ordered them to, others are seeking out this information on their own accord.